YongSoonTan/CNN-SPP/README.md

  ## Datasets
  Only training sets without augmented data are provided, you can reproduce training sets with augmented data using the Data_Aug.py file provided.

- For ASL NUS hand gesture dataset, only 1st fold is provided, as uploading all 5 folds (train and test) exceeds the github file size limit.
-You can make the remaining 4 folds by combining all images of 1st fold (train and test), and split it accordingly to make the remaining 4 folds.
+ For ASL NUS hand gesture dataset, each fold of the training sets is provided in compressed files (3 part).

  Data augmentation needs to be applied to the each fold of the training sets, images are not augmented in real-time during training.